 Consistent with Sections 1833(e), 1842(a)(2)(B), and 1862(a)(1) of the Social Security Act, the Centers for Medicare & Medicaid Services (CMS) is required to protect the Medicare Trust Funds against inappropriate payments that pose the greatest risk, and take the proper corrective actions.

-The Division of Data Analysis activities include the following:
+The Division of Compliance, Projects and Demonstrations activities include the following:

-PEPPER: The Program for Evaluating Payment Patterns Electronic Report (PEPPER) is a comparative data report that provides hospital-specific Medicare data statistics for discharges vulnerable to improper payments.
-PEPPER can support a hospital or facility's compliance efforts by identifying where it is an outlier for these risk areas.
+PEPPER: The Program for Evaluating Payment Patterns Electronic Report (PEPPER) is a comparative data report that summarizes one provider’s Medicare claims data statistics for services vulnerable to improper Medicare payments.
+PEPPER can support a hospital or facility's compliance efforts by identifying where its billing patterns are different from the majority of other providers in the nation.
 This data can help identify both potential overpayments as well as potential underpayments.
-PEPPER was created by TMF Health Quality Institute to prioritize hospital-specific findings and provide guidance on areas in which a hospital may want to focus auditing and monitoring efforts.
-PEPPER identifies areas of potential over-coding and under-coding as well as areas that may be questionable in terms of medical necessity of the admission.
-Short-term (ST) and Long-term (LT) Acute Care Hospital PEPPERs were the initial reports generated and included this calendar year 2011, Critical Access Hospital (CAH), Inpatient Psychiatric Facility (IPF) and Inpatient Rehabilitation Facility are available.
-For additional information and training, you can access the Pepper Resources website at http://www.pepperresources.org/
+PEPPER was created by TMF Health Quality Institute to prioritize findings and provide guidance on areas in which a provider may want to focus auditing and monitoring efforts with the goal of preventing improper Medicare payments.
+PEPPER identifies areas of potential over-coding and under-coding as well as areas that may be questionable in terms of admission necessity.
+PEPPERs are available for Short-term (ST) and Long-term (LT) Acute Care Hospitals, Critical Access Hospitals (CAHs), Inpatient Psychiatric Facilities (IPFs), Inpatient Rehabilitation Facilities (IRFs), Hospices, Partial Hospitalization Programs (PHPs), Skilled Nursing Facilities (SNFs) and Home Health Agencies (HHAs).
+PEPPERs are not publicly available; they are only distributed to each individual provider.
+For additional information and resources, please visit the PEPPER Resources website at http://www.pepperresources.org/.

 - Help with File Formats and Plug-Ins